9 Sights in Valence, France (with Map and Images)

 Show sight on map

-The Jouvet Park is a public botanical garden of 7 hectares located in the town of Valence, on the banks of the Rhône, under the esplanade of the Champ de Mars, overlooking the castle of Crussol and the mountains of Vivarais.
-A veritable green lung of the city centre, the park is named after Théodore Jouvet (1837-1905), the generous donor who offered the city of Valence the necessary sum to purchase the land.
+The Jouvet Park is a 7-hectare public botanical garden located in the commune of Valence, on the banks of the Rhône, under the esplanade of the Champ de Mars, overlooking the Château de Crussol and the Vivarais mountains.
+A veritable green lung of the city centre, the park bears the name of Théodore Jouvet (1837-1905), the generous donor who offered the city of Valence the sum necessary to buy the land.

 Wikipedia: Parc Jouvet (FR)